On the legality of IAB consent banners

 Without consent, the party gets wilder for adtech!

-Sirdata also offers a product to make transfers to Google Analytics compliant in the USA, the "Analytics Helper".
+Sirdata also offers a product to bring transfers to Google Analytics in the USA into compliance, the "Analytics Helper".
 As a reminder, the Austrian and French data protection authorities have deemed data transfers to Google Analytics in the USA illegal.

-Sirdata takes precautions to prevent US intelligence services from identifying a user via a request to Google (anonymization of the IP before sending to Google, pseudonymization of the Customer ID at the Sirdata proxy level).
-Interesting in the context of this article, the “legal tracking model” for this “Analytics Helper” is similar to the CMP Sirdata model:
+Sirdata takes precautions to prevent US intelligence services from identifying a user via a request to Google (anonymization of the IP before sending to Google, pseudonymization of the Client ID at the Sirdata proxy level).
+Of interest in the context of this article, the “legal tracking model” for this “Analytics Helper” is similar to that of the Sirdata CMP:

 The Sirdata Helper is an ingenious product, but will it be enough to make data transfers to Google Analytics in the USA compliant?
 The question remains open as I detail it on this thread.